TheYargonaut/recipe-book/white_bread_yeast_rolls.md

 9. Shape into loaves or rolls and allow to rise another hour.
 10. Bake for 45 to 60 Minutes

+## Variant:
+Squaw Bread: Prepare as rolls, then stretch thin like pizza dough.
+Deep fry in vegetable oil or lard.

 **Source:** Grandma Anna Laura Dulin Dykes, modified by Diana Rumuly and Mason Rumuly